 - If the employee is unable to perform the essential functions of his or her job due to a serious health condition.

 Family medical leave is without pay; however, employees must exhaust their personal holiday and any accumulated vacation or compensatory time off prior to beginning unpaid leave.
 Sick leave credits may be used if mutually agreed upon by the employee and supervisor.
 Employees in Unit 4 (APC) must request Family Medical Leave (FML).
 All other represented and non-represented eligible employees may be placed on FML by CSUF after 3 days of leave due to illness or date of knowledge that an employee is off work due to illness or upon their request.
 To apply for an FML, complete the Leave of Absence Request form on the Human Resource Services webpage at http://hr.fullerton.edu/Forms

 Employees are eligible for up to five days of bereavement leave with pay for each death of an immediate family member or of a significantly close relative.
-Please refer to your Collective Bargaining Agreement for the definitions of immediate family member and significantly close relative.
+Please refer to your Collective Bargaining Agreements for the definitions of immediate family member and significantly close relative.